HemalathaRamanujam2022/mlops_temperature_prediction/setup/monitoring_evidently_grafana.md

 ### Model monitoring

 Evidently AI is a tool that is used to track the perfrmance metrics of a model over time.
-There are several metrics like Regression Presets, Data Quaity Drift, Data and Target drifts and Regression Performance metrics that are useful to track to monitor the performance of a model.
-Evindently AI can generate reprts and dashboards on these metrics which can be accessed using their UI.
+There are several metrics like Regression Presets, Data Quality Drift, Data and Target drifts and Regression Performance metrics that are useful to track to monitor the performance of a model.
+Evidently AI can generate reprts and dashboards on these metrics which can be accessed using their UI.
 The Evidently and Grafana tools are run inside a docker container.

 To start the service, run the command
 ```